maomaohpp/coccl-dev/tests/coccl-tests/README.md

-# CoCCL Tests
+# COCCL Tests

-These tests check both the performance and the correctness of [CoCCL](https://github.com/hpdps-group/COCCL) operations.
-This is an extension to CoCCL from [nccl-tests](https://github.com/nvidia/nccl-tests).
+These tests check both the performance and the correctness of [COCCL](https://github.com/hpdps-group/coccl) operations.
+This is an extension to COCCL from [nccl-tests](https://github.com/nvidia/nccl-tests).

 ## Build

 To build the tests, just type `make`.

 If CUDA is not installed in /usr/local/cuda, you may specify CUDA\_HOME.
-Similarly, if CoCCL is not installed in /usr, you may specify NCCL\_HOME.
+Similarly, if COCCL is not installed in /usr, you may specify NCCL\_HOME.

 ```shell
 $ make CUDA_HOME=/path/to/cuda NCCL_HOME=/path/to/coccl
 ```

-CoCCL tests rely on MPI to work on multiple processes, hence multiple nodes.
+COCCL tests rely on MPI to work on multiple processes, hence multiple nodes.
 If you want to compile the tests with MPI support, you need to set MPI=1 and set MPI\_HOME to the path where MPI is installed.

 ```shell
 $ make MPI=1 MPI_HOME=/path/to/mpi CUDA_HOME=/path/to/cuda NCCL_HOME=/path/to/coccl